Generic name: methadone hydrochloride

 The major hazards of methadone are respiratory depression and, to a lesser degree, systemic hypotension.
 Respiratory arrest, shock, cardiac arrest, and death have occurred.

 The most frequently observed adverse reactions include lightheadedness, dizziness, sedation, nausea, vomiting, and sweating.
-These effects seem to be more prominent in ambulatory patients and in those who are not suffering severe pain.
+These effects seem to be more prominent in ambulatory patients.
 In such individuals, lower doses are advisable.

 Other adverse reactions include the following: (listed alphabetically under each subsection)

-Cardiovascular:(also see WARNINGS: Cardiac Conduction Effects): arrhythmias, bigeminal rhythms, bradycardia, cardiomyopathy, ECG abnormalities, extrasystoles, flushing, heart failure, hypotension, palpitations, phlebitis, QT interval prolongation, syncope, T-wave inversion, tachycardia, torsade de pointes, ventricular fibrillation, ventricular tachycardia
+Cardiovascular (see WARNINGS, Cardiac Conduction Effects): Arrhythmias, bigeminal rhythms, bradycardia, cardiomyopathy, ECG abnormalities, extrasystoles, flushing, heart failure, hypotension, palpitations, phlebitis, QT interval prolongation, syncope, T-wave inversion, tachycardia, torsade de pointes, ventricular fibrillation, ventricular tachycardia

-Skin and Appendages: pruritis, urticaria, other skin rashes, and rarely, hemorrhagic urticaria
+Skin and Appendages: Pruritus, urticaria, other skin rashes, and rarely, hemorrhagic urticaria

 Drug Abuse and Dependence

-Methadone hydrochloride oral concentrate contains methadone, a potent Schedule II opioid agonist.
+Methadone Hydrochloride Oral Concentrate contains methadone, a Schedule II opioid agonist.
 Schedule II opioid substances, which also include hydromorphone, morphine, oxycodone, and oxymorphone, have the highest potential for abuse and risk of fatal overdose due to respiratory depression.
 Methadone, like morphine and other opioids used for analgesia, has the potential for being abused and is subject to criminal diversion.

 Abuse of methadone poses a risk of overdose and death.
 This risk is increased with concurrent abuse of methadone with alcohol and other substances.
 In addition, parenteral drug abuse is commonly associated with transmission of infectious disease such as hepatitis and HIV.

-Since methadone may be diverted for non-medical use, careful record keeping of ordering and dispensing information, including quantity, frequency, and renewal requests is strongly advised.
+Because methadone may be diverted for non-medical use, careful record keeping of ordering and dispensing information, including quantity and frequency is strongly advised.

 Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.